redwoodjs/redwood/docs/docs/cli-commands.md

 **Troubleshooting**

-If you see `Error: Unknown type: ...` when scaffolding, there's a known GraphQL type generation issue that happens while using the Schema Definition Language (SDL) generator with a Prisma schema that contains related models **before both models** exist.
+If you see `Error: Unknown type: ...`, don't panic!
+It's a known issue with GraphQL type generation.
+It happens when you generate the SDL of a Prisma model that has relations **before the SDL for the related model** exists.
 Please see [How to Fix Type Generation Error with Relations​](./schema-relations#errors-when-generating-sdl-or-scaffolds-for-relations) for help.

 ### generate sdl